CeleritasML/eli5c/data_creation/README.md

 ### Data Splits

-In order to avoid having duplicate questions in across sets, three non-overlapping subsets of `category` are used in the training, validation and test set.
+In order to avoid having duplicate questions across sets, three non-overlapping subsets of `category` are used in the training, validation and test set.
 The final split sizes are as follows:

 |                   | Train   | Valid | Test |
 | -----             | ------ | ----- | ---- |